libpfasst/LibPFASST/docs/source/parameters.rst

 How is this implemented?
 There are two pieces to the initialization.
 The first consists of the process of giving every processor an initial value which is consistent with t0 at that processor.
 This can be done without communication in all cases.
+Then,  additional sweeps are done if specified with communication if necessary.